flatcar-archive/flatcar-docs/docs/setup/clusters/architectures.md

 Our central services machines will run services like etcd and Kubernetes controllers that support the rest of the cluster. etcd is configured with static networking and a peers list.

-[Flatcar Container Linux Support][flatcar-managed] customers can also specify a [Update Service][nebraska-update] group ID which allows you to subscribe these machines to a different [update channel][flatcar-channels], controlling updates separately from the worker machines.

 Here's an example CL Config for one of the central service machines.
 Be sure to generate a new discovery token with the initial size of your cluster:

 ```yaml